Starry-Eyed or Lost in Space? the Universe of Keivan Stassun’s Astrophysical Discoveries

 Mira Starwalker

-Starwalker, renowned for her energy and enthusiasm, unapologetically infuses academic precincts with the ability to think for ourselves although advocating for accessible science.
+Starwalker, renowned for her energy and enthusiasm, unapologetically infuses academic precincts with the ability to think for ourselves while advocating for accessible science.

 From Theory to Orbit: Case Studies in Stassun’s Astrophysics